 One critical role of your attorney is to prove the nature and monetary value of the losses you suffer, known as damages.
 Once a case goes to trial or settles you won’t get another chance to ask for more money, so picking a skilled personal injury lawyer is essential.
 These are some common car accident damages:

 - Medical bills, including hospitalization, rehabilitation, physical therapy, special adaptive equipment, and follow-up appointments

 - Lost wages due to the time missed from work while recovering

 - Lost earning capacity if you can’t work at the same level of productivity as before the accident

 - Wrongful death damages in the event the victim dies

 - Property damage

 Contact Our Alexandria Car Accident Attorney

 Victims only have a certain amount of time to file their cases, generally two years from the date of the accident.
 If you file outside this deadline your claim might be void.
 Don’t wait to get the compensation you need.
-Call Koonz McKenney Johnson & DePaolis LLP to get started on your case or to find out more about your legal options.
+Call Koonz McKenney Johnson & DePaolis LLP to get started on your injury case if you have been involved in a car accident in Alexandria, or to find out more about your legal options.